 2 Preheat oven to 400°F with a rack in the middle and another rack below it.
 Place a large rimmed baking sheet on the lower rack to catch any of the drippings from the pie.

 3 Mix sour cream with sugar, flour, salt, vanilla, egg, and coat apple slices with it: In a large bowl put the sour cream, sugar, flour, salt, vanilla, and egg.
 Use a wooden spoon and beat by hand until smooth.
 Fold in the apples and stir until all of the apples are coated with the sour cream filling mixture.

 4 Put the filling into a frozen pie shell.
 For the first stage of baking, bake the pie for 25 minutes at 400°F.

 5 After the first 25 minutes, remove the pie from the oven and sprinkle the top with the brown sugar butter flour topping mixture.
 You may also want to put a pie protector or foil around the outer crust edges to keep them from getting too browned.
 Bake for another 20 minutes at 400°F.

-6 Let the pie cool on a rack for one hour before cutting and serving.
+6 Cool: Let the pie cool on a rack for one hour before cutting and serving.